HL7/davinci-dtr/input/pagecontent/specification.md

 Payers **MAY** support either approach or opt to provide some Questionnaires using one approach and others using the second based on the requirements of the form.
 DTR apps and Full EHRs **SHALL** support both types of Questionnaires.

 #### Questionnaire Design
-Questionnaires, whether standard or adaptive, **SHOULD** also use logic that ensures that only 'relevant' questions and answer choices are displayed, based on what answers have already been provided/populated using elements such as enableWhen or enableWhenExpression.
+Questionnaires, whether standard or adaptive, **SHALL** also use logic that ensures that only questions and answer choices which are required for the intended clinical or administrative purposes are included, based on what answers have already been provided/populated using elements such as `enableWhen` or `enableWhenExpression`.
 When using elements with a data type of 'Expression' within Questionnaires to control flow or rendering, all logic **SHALL** be written in CQL.
 However, there are many other properties and extensions that control the rendering and behavior of Questionnaires.The DTR [Standard](StructureDefinition-dtr-std-questionnaire.html) and [Adaptive](StructureDefinition-dtr-questionnaire-adapt.html) Questionnaires have identified the elements and extensions from the SDC [Base](http://hl7.org/fhir/uv/sdc/STU3/StructureDefinition-sdc-questionnaire.html), [Advanced Rendering](http://hl7.org/fhir/uv/sdc/STU3/StructureDefinition-sdc-questionnaire-render.html), [Advanced Behavior](http://hl7.org/fhir/uv/sdc/STU3/StructureDefinition-sdc-questionnaire-behave.html) and [Expression-based Population](http://hl7.org/fhir/uv/sdc/STU3/StructureDefinition-sdc-questionnaire-pop-exp.html) profiles that must be supported in DTR.
 The descriptions Elements flagged as mustSupport **SHALL** be supported by DTR Apps and Full EHRs.

 These systems **SHOULD** also support all non mustSupport data extensions included in the differential of the DTR Questionnaire profiles as per SDC documentation for those elements and extensions, and non-support for an element **SHALL NOT** interfere with a user's ability to complete a QuestionnaireResponse.
 However, payers **SHALL NOT** rely on support for any of these elements in the design of their Questionnaire (i.e., a DTR client that ignores such elements cannot impact the successful collection of information acceptability of the information gathered).